 How do you speed up composting?

-Introducing air together with adding hydrated lime will do a lot to speed up composting.
-However, regular turning of compost is the ideal way forward.
-This will ensure that the mass of organic waste, as a whole, becomes opened up again and again.
+Introduce air to speed up composting.
+Regular turning of compost will ensure that the mass of organic waste, as a whole, becomes opened up again and again allowing air in.
+Adding hydrated white lime as you make additions to the compost will speed up composting by reducing the preserving effect of acidity.

 Regular turning is unlikely to happen in a compost bin unless you like the idea of digging out the contents of a bin and moving it to another empty bin.
 This will work and it’s something that I have done with good effect but it does get tedious after a while.